kierananthonypenrice/PlayVN/README.md

 Things this engine offers:

 Scrolling dialogue boxes that type out the text, with character names.
 Animated characters, backgrounds, foregrounds, and overlays.
 Optional talking animations that only play whilst text is being printed.
 MP3 and midi music
 Sound effects
 Scene transitions
 Variables which can be used almost anywhere
-Save games (currently just the one slot, sorry RobKohr) Inventory system
+Save games (currently just the one slot)
+Inventory system
 Dialogue menus (optionally crank to select!)
-Inspect the background sections, like investigation sections in Ace Attorney Three spots for characters
+Inspect the background sections, like investigation sections in Ace Attorney
+Three spots for characters
 Characters can optionally 'pop up' whilst speaking
 The ability to temporarily disable buttons, and to autoadvance scenes after specified durations.
 The ability to create your own custom functions that can be called in the JSON file to do whatever you want!

 ## Installation Instructions